r3id/r3id_app/terms.md

 Invoices will be raised and dispatched according to the following schedule:

-- 20% of order value upon express confirmation of order.
-- 40% of order value upon commencement of the project.
+- 40% of quoted value upon confirmation of the project.
-- 40% balance of order on agreed work completion, plus all necessary costs incurred for any additional goods and services provided.
+- 60% balance of order on agreed work completion, plus all necessary costs incurred for any additional goods and services provided.

-Upon receipt of invoice payment is required within 30 days, unless other arrangements have been expressly agreed.
+Upon receipt of invoice payment is required within 14 days, unless other arrangements have been expressly agreed.

 [R3ID][r3idurl] reserves the right to charge interest on overdue invoices at the rate of 5% above Bank base rate at the time of the charge.